madhava20217/Malaria-Detection-from-Cells/README.md

 ## Related Work

 <ul>
     <li>Pan, et al. (2018) created a model based on deep CNN architectures.
-They were abel to obtain accuracies of over 90% on the training and validation samples using data augmentation.</li>
+They were able to obtain accuracies of over 90% on the training and validation samples using data augmentation.</li>
     <li>Raihan and Nahid (2021) created a model based on boosted trees with feature engineering and determined feature importance using Shapely Additive Explanations (SHAP).</li>
     <li>Fuhad et al. (2020) implemented a CNN based model with accuracy over 99% while being computationally efficient.</li>
 </ul>